ryukau/VSTPlugins/docs/manual/TrapezoidSynth/TrapezoidSynth_en.md

 Oscillator 2 slide time with respect to Oscillator 1 slide time.

 ## Change Log
+- 0.1.7
+  - Fixed a bug that cause crash when drawing string.
 - 0.1.6
   - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.5